Zone 2 vs Tempo vs Threshold Training: When to Use Each

 Zone 2 Training

 Zone 2 is a low-intensity, aerobic training zone where effort is steady, sustainable, and conversational.
+It is the foundation that makes every other intensity zone more effective, and it is the most underused zone in most athletes' training.

 Typical characteristics: